voltrue2/gracenode/README.md

 **Example**:

 ```
-gracenode.router.get('/example/{number:id}/{string:name}');
+gracenode.http.get('/example/{number:id}/{string:name}');
 ```

 **NOTE 1**: Date type as regular expression

-`router` allows you to define the parameter data type as regular expression.
+`http` allows you to define the parameter data type as regular expression.

-If the given parameter does not match the regular expression, the router will return with an error.
+If the given parameter does not match the regular expression, the HTTP router will return with an error.

 **Syntax**